department-of-veterans-affairs/va.gov-team/teams/shared-support/accessibility/research/2022-feedback/a11y-feedback-research-findings.md

 - Tim Hornik (Chief of Staff BVA)
 - Michael, Ian, and Aubrey (Contact Center and Medallia Team)

-They have yet to be checked by:
+We informed the following, but have not received any additional feedback from:
-- The Section 508 office (we will bring this up in a future sync)
+- The Section 508 office
-- VEO (we emailed them and confirmed receipt, but no feedback has been provided yet)
+- VEO
-- Brea and Cindy (we have contacted them, and expect possible feedback before the end of July)
+- Brea and Cindy (researchers)

 ## Goals
 Our goal is to establish a process to collect a11y feedback from the public.
 In order to accomplish this goal, we need to…